ricardoamartinez/arc-universal-constructor/IMPLEMENTATION_CHECKLIST.md

     -   A reward function calculates the IoU or exact match score between the final constructed grid and the target grid.
     -   *Implementation Notes:* Composite reward: activity (0.1) + color matching (0.2) + IoU (0.5) + exact match bonus (0.2).
 -   [x] **F-3: Loss Calculation & Backpropagation** ✅ **COMPLETE**
-    -   The loss is computed as `-log_probs * reward`.
+    -   The loss is computed as `-log_probs * reward` including parameter log probabilities.
     -   *Verification:* Gradients are non-zero for the `TokenController` parameters but are `None` for the `SpatialConstructor`.
-    -   *Implementation Notes:* Discounted returns with baseline normalization for variance reduction.
+    -   *Implementation Notes:* Discounted returns with baseline normalization.
+Total log prob includes both action and parameter predictions.
 -   [x] **F-4: Training Utilities** ✅ **COMPLETE**
     -   `--verbose` flag prints training loss every 10 iterations.
     -   A model checkpoint `.pt` file is saved after each epoch.